-Micronutrients, Minerals and Vitamins
+Micronutrients, Minerals, and Vitamins

 Minerals, vitamins and trace elements all are part of the bigger family called micronutrients.
 They are required in much lower quantities than the previously described macronutrients (proteins, fats, carbs) but hold an important role in your pitbull’s metabolism and the maintenance of all tissue functions.

-One type of food is particularly great as source of high-quality proteins, fats and micronutrients altogether — offals and organ meats!
+One type of food is particularly great as a source of high-quality proteins, fats and micronutrients altogether — offals and organ meats!

 There are hundreds of micronutrients so it is difficult to list them all here but most herbs, vegetables, fruits, condiments, fish and meats will act a great source of a few given micronutrients.
 Therefore, varying foods is extremely important in order to avoid deficiencies in vitamins and minerals.

 When buying dog food for pitbulls you must be laser-focused on the first few ingredients and the nutritional values.
 This is where all the clues are.